Alexander Mosaic: Subject

+The mosaic represents a battle in which Alexander of Macedonia charges the Persian king Darius III, the commander-in-chief of the Persian army.
+Alexander fought Darius III in a series of battles over control of the Persian Empire.
+Alexander defeated Darius at the Battle of Issus and again two years later at the Battle of Gaugamela.
+The work is traditionally believed to show the Battle of Issus.

+The battle scene comprises over 50 men.
+It stands out among ancient works of art because it represents a large group of soldiers, depicts each figure with meticulous attention to detail, expertly captures the expressions that appear on the warriors' faces, and uses muted colors.
+The mosaic features many figures in a very large space.
+The two most distinguished and recognizable figures are Alexander and Darius III.

+On the left side of the picture, Alexander of Macedonia is seen without a helmet, in a profile view facing right.
+He is posed in action with his lance in his right arm.
+An enemy cavalryman grips its shaft below its sharp head as his mount tumbles to the ground.
+Alexander wears a linen breastplate, or linothorax, with the head of Medusa, the traditional emblem of Athena, and he rides his horse Bucephalus.
+He is shown with a lot of curly soft-textured hair.
+Alexander's gaze is trained on Darius.

-Darius can be recognized as the other large figure in the mosaic.
-Darius and his charioteer takes up a large portion of the mosaic in the right half of the depiction.
+Darius III is reaching out to the dying soldier, while another soldier tries to get the king's chariot out of the battle scene.
+At this precise moment, Darius is making the order, because the Persian spears are still pointed in the direction of the Greeks, and the king is riding in a chariot being wheeled around.
+Darius and his charioteer take up a large portion of the right half of the mosaic.
 There are various precarious elements surrounding him.
 In the background Darius' charioteer whips the horses to flee from the battle scene.
 There is visible fear and anxiety in the Persian king's face, seen especially in his furrowed brows and deep frown.
 Darius is positioned holding a bow in his left hand while his right arm is outstretched towards Alexander.
-Directly in front of the king's chariot is a soldier holding the reins to his horse.
+Darius' brother Oxyathres is also portrayed, sacrificing himself to save the King directly in front of the King's chariot, holding the reins to his horse.
 The horse is a large figure that draws much attention because of its backward facing positioning.
 The horse's hindquarters are facing the audience with a raised tail.
-This may be seen as a reference to the Persian defeat and weak leadership displayed.
-Or, more simply, a reference to Darius being "a horse's ass," a turn of phrase that may have been around since ancient days.

-Other features

-Darius' brother Oxyathres is also portrayed, sacrificing himself to save the King.

-Radical foreshortening – as in the central horse, seen from behind – and the use of shading to convey a sense of mass and volume enhance the naturalistic effect of the scene.
+Radical foreshortening—as in the central horse, seen from behind—and the use of shading to convey a sense of mass and volume enhance the naturalistic effect of the scene.
 Repeated diagonal spears, clashing metal, and the crowding of men and horses evoke the din of battle.
 At the same time, action is arrested by dramatic details such as the fallen horse and the Persian soldier in the foreground who watches his own death throes reflected in a shield.